stoneface86/libtrackerboy/docs/module-file-format-spec.rst

 Revision history
 ================

 Changes to the file format are listed here, ordered from new to last.
+Revision names use alphabet letters ie A, B, C, .., Z, AA, AB, .. onwards.
+Any change in the major or minor version results in the letter being advanced.

+.. note:: Revisions A, B and C use Trackerboy's versioning.
+Revisions D and
+          later use libtrackerboy's versioning.

 Revision C (1.1)
 ----------------

-Introduced in v0.6.0
+Introduced in Trackerboy v0.6.0.
  - adds a new effect, Jxy, for setting the global volume
  - added specification for instrument/waveform files (\*.tbi/\*.tbw)

 Revision B (1.0)
 ----------------

-Introduced in v0.5.0, adds multiple song support.
+Introduced in Trackerboy v0.5.0, adds multiple song support.
  - file revision is now a major/minor set of numbers
  - SONG, INST, and WAVE blocks each store a single song, instrument and waveform, respectively.